PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 5. Now the script will run

 # Current Bugs

-Random player Party crashes sometimes, so if it dont work the first time, give it another try

 Using the Offhand Randomizer will overwrite Party Select/Random Party Randomization, so dont use them together.